 Have you ever wondered how to give your hair growth a helping hand or if there’s anything you can do or take to encourage thicker, longer hair?
-We have got all the answers to all the questions you might have, including the science behind a healthy mane, from Anabel Kingsley, who is Trichologist at London’s Philip Kingsley.
+We have got all the answers to all the questions you might have, including the science behind a healthy mane, from Anabel Kingsley, who is a Trichologist at London’s Philip Kingsley – which is one of the city’s top hair salons.

 1 How many inches does hair on average grow per year?